The System of Rice Intensification in Sustainable AgricultureCatherine Webb

 Implementing SRI practices improves plant, soil, water, and nutrient management.
 These sustainable practices promote the growth of deeper root systems and increase the quantity and quality of important soil organisms.
 Under SRI management, the same varieties planted on the same soil generally produced 20 to 50% higher yields, sometimes with 100% or higher yield increases.
 These practices have proven to be effective, achieving significantly higher yields than conventional rice crop production without first requiring a period of soil regeneration or improved seed varieties.

 Greater yields and reduced expenses on inputs such as fertilizer and water directly improve farmer income and local economies.
 In the West Bengal state of India, researchers found an average of 67% increase in net income ha–1 compared to farmers’ current practices, and in Tamil Nadu and Andhra Pradesh states, studies found 31 and 41% net increases in income when using SRI practices.
 Farmers spend less money on agricultural inputs and increase rice yields, so their economic bottom line significantly improves.
 As calculated by Project Drawdown, if SRI can expand from 6.7 million hectares to 40-52 million hectares by 2050, 333-510 million additional tons of rice could be produced.
 This would earn farmers an additional $574-817 billion in profit in their lifetime, with a lifetime operational savings of $14-21 billion.

 Meeting global food security goals becomes more and more daunting as climate change continues to put limits on agricultural production.
-Rice production has particularly important implications for climate change, with about 3 million people dependent on this staple crop for sustenance and survival.
+Rice production has particularly important implications for climate change, with about 3 billion people dependent on this staple crop for sustenance and survival.
 Global rice production must transition from being a hefty contributor to climate change to a system that supports mitigation and adaptation.
 By investing in SRI, investors can be a part of a sustainable solution that positively impacts climate change and food security.